English Standard Version: Post-publication

-In 2011, Crossway published a special limited edition, the ESV New Classic Reference Bible, to commemorate the 400th anniversary of the King James Version (KJV) first being published.
+In 2011, Crossway published a special limited edition of the ESV New Classic Reference Bible, commemorating the 400th anniversary of the King James Version (KJV) first being published.
 With a foreword by Leland Ryken, it features a selection of artwork created by Makoto Fujimura for The Four Holy Gospels, a separate edition produced to match the size of the original KJV printing.
 (Note: The original printing of the King James Version measured 11 x 16 inches.)

-Crossway, which operates as a not-for-profit, states that most ESV copies are "given away freely through ministry partners around the world."
-According to Crossway, the total number of printed ESV Bibles that have been distributed since 2001 are as follows: